-Finally, consistent with the hypothesis that (Q4) populations within a provenance would demonstrate parallel evolutionary responses to climatic gradients associated with elevation; and 2) the evolutionary effects of elevation on bud-break phenology would vary by provenance, we found that the strength of the relationship between elevation and bud-break phenology was strongly related to the strength and direction of genetic divergence in response to elevation (Figure 3A; r2=0.91, F-ratio = 131.92, p<0.0001).
+Finally, consistent with the hypothesis that (Q4) populations within a provenance would demonstrate convergent evolutionary responses to climatic gradients associated with elevation; and 2) the evolutionary effects of elevation on bud-break phenology would vary by provenance, we found that the strength of the relationship between elevation and bud-break phenology was strongly related to the strength and direction of genetic divergence in response to elevation (Figure 3A; r2=0.91, F-ratio = 131.92, p<0.0001).
 Further the relationship between elevation and bud-break phenology (Figure 3B; F-ratio = 4.84, p=0.028) and the strength and direction of genetic divergence varied by provenance (F-ratio – 5.05, p=0.025).
-These results indicate that: 1) there is a general convergent evolutionary response where all high elevation populations break bud later than low elevation populations irrespective of the provenance; 2) populations within provenances have evolved in parallel; and 3) the magnitude of genetic divergence varies by provenance supporting geographic mosaics.
+These results indicate that: 1) there is a general convergent evolutionary response where all high elevation populations break bud later than low elevation populations irrespective of the provenance; 2) populations within provenances have similar evolutionary dynamics; and 3) the magnitude of genetic divergence varies by provenance supporting geographic mosaics.

 Discussion